h1st-ai/saas/workbench-controller/README.md

 Currently, EFS is mounted globally for all workbench because it uses a single ECS task definition.
 This has an issue that all users will have access to other data.
 One possible solution is to create 1 task definition per user to allow data isolation per user.

+## Workbench Gateway

+Traefik is used to route traffic to internal ECS containers.
+Basically, it writes a config file to the traefik config folder, and traefik picks up and serves the route correctly.
+Workbench controller has to be deployed together with Traefik controller as it needs to update the traefik gateway.

 ## Deployment